 Baptism & Pre-Jordan

-According to the law of the Church the parents of a child who is to be baptized are to be suitably instructed on the meaning of this sacrament and the obligations attached to it.
+Parents of a child who is to be baptized are to be suitably instructed on the meaning of this sacrament and the obligations attached to it.
 Certainly it is a timely opportunity for parents to review their own faith, especially regarding Baptism, and to consider the responsibility they have in handing that faith on to their children.
-Thus, no baptism will be administered at St. Pius X until parents have met the obligation of attending a Pre-Jordan class.
 The following is a list of Pre-Jordan requirements for the parish of St. Pius X.

 - Parents must be registered members of the parish.
 (Exceptions require the pastor's approval.)